-The year calculated to be 365 and 1/4 days, Caesar added 67 days, making January 1 the first of year, rather than in mid March (The Real New Year).
+The year calculated to be 365 and 1/4 days, Caesar added 67 days, making January 1 the first of the year, rather than in mid-March (The Real New Year).
 He also decreed that every four years a day be added to February, thus theoretically keeping his calendar from falling out of step.

 Shortly before his assassination in 44 BCE, he changed the name of the month Quintiles to Julius (July) after himself.
 Later, the month of Sextilis was renamed Augustus (August) after his successor.

 Traditionally founded by Romulus in 753 BC, ruled by kings until the expulsion of Tarquin the Proud in 510 years before the christen era.
-By mid second century, Rome had subdued the all of Italy and her power brought her into conflict with Carthaginian interests in the western Mediterranean also taken place was the Hellenistic world in the East.
+By the mid-second century, Rome had subdued all of Italy and her power brought her into conflict with Carthaginian interests in the western Mediterranean also taken place was the Hellenistic world in the East.

 Success in the Punic Wars gave Rome her first overseas possessions, and the Macedonian wars eventually left her dominant over Greece and much of Asia Minor.
 Provincial unrest and dissatisfaction at home with the Senates control of command brought a series of ambitious military leaders to the fore-front in open rivalry, each able to count on the support of a devoted soldiery, until civil wars culminated in the defeat of Pompey by Julius Caesar.

-Caesar’s brief dictatorship established the principle of personal autocracy, and after his assassination by republican conspirators, another round of civil war ended with Octavian’s assumption of authority as a kind of constitutional monarch.
+Caesar’s brief dictatorship established the principle of personal autocracy, and after his assassination by republican conspirators, another round of civil war ended with Octavian’s assumption of authority as a kind of constitutional monarchy.

 The earliest known natives of Italy are Asiatic, thus making the base of the Latin race Asiatic not European, Mr. D. Wilson based his observations on the earliest Etrurian pottery he refers to well known examples of Etruscan vases molded in the forms of Asiatics heads and of Greek pottery painted with the same characteristic features and woolly hair.
 ‘Specimens of both are preserved among the collections of the British Museum’ and furnish interesting evidence like, the permanency of the Asiatic, and the familiarity the Greek and Roman had with the Etruscan artists who had Asiatic features long prior to the Christian era. *(Asiatic = Mind and body of the Black people of Earth)(J.A.
 Rogers)

-The term European implies the people who control the Board of Real Estate, Commerce, Production and Distribution in and under the umbrella for the Order of Roman (European) colonization, which manifested with Wall Street in Amsterdam or New York.
-Of which are the headquarters of the Nobles, Dukes, and Lords also Duchesses, the true jury over the wealth and culture of the American Nation.
-The forefathers of the Asiatic (Moorish Nations) who were defeated by the Roman conquerors, after having undergone some 364 years of intermittent conflict from Patagonia to Alaska, Canada and Iceland.
+The term European implies the people who control the Board of Real Estate, Commerce, Production, and Distribution in and under the umbrella for the Order of Roman (European) colonization, which manifested with Wall Street in Amsterdam or New York.
+Of which is the headquarters of the Nobles, Dukes, and Lords also Duchesses, the true jury over the wealth and culture of the American Nation.
+The forefathers of the Asiatic (Moorish Nations) who were defeated by the Roman conquerors, after having undergone some 364 years of intermittent conflict from Patagonia to Alaska, Canada, and Iceland.
 Having been defeated by the Roman tribes of South America, they submitted themselves to Roman slavery under names such as Negro and Indian, which resulted in the loss of their birthrights.
-In the Christian calendar 1774 is equivalent to 14,860 Asiatic calendar year, 1453 – 1492 Christian calendar year is equivalent to 14,539 – 14,578 Asiatic calendar year, the Moors ruled old Spain for 750 years therefore all the tribes of Portugal, Spain, Italy and Sicily are of one family, namely Latin and Asiatic.
+In the Christian calendar, 1774 is equivalent to 14,860 Asiatic calendar year, 1453 – 1492 Christian calendar year is equivalent to 14,539 – 14,578 Asiatic calendar year, the Moors ruled old Spain for 750 years, therefore, all the tribes of Portugal, Spain, Italy, and Sicily are of one family, namely Latin and Asiatic.
 The Roman conquerors subtracted 13,086 years and 3 months from the Asiatic calendar, to arrive at the Gregorian calendar.

 1865 Christian calendar year is equivalent to 14,951 Asiatic calendar year, 1946 CCY is equivalent to 15,032 ACY.
 Once in fascist Italy, Benito Mussolini dreamed of reviving the glory of Rome and he looked to Africa for colonies to conquer.
 In 1935, Italy invaded Ethiopia; a proud nation that at one time symbolized the best of Africa.